Magnus Stenbock: Planned escape

-After his arrival at Marsvin Estate, Stenbock received a letter from Malmberg, in which he inquired about the opportunities to escape from captivity in Denmark.
+After his arrival at Marsvin Estate, Stenbock received a letter from Malmberg, in which he inquired about the opportunities to escape from captivity.
 Initially, Stenbock rejected a plan of escape, since a failed attempt would seriously harm his reputation.
 But when the prospect of a release became unrealistic, and Stenbock's surveillance tightened, he reluctantly changed his attitude.
 On 1 May 1714 Stenbock sent a letter to Charles XII discussing a potential escape.
-Shortly thereafter, he gave Malmberg approval to rent a ship in order to transfer him to Sweden during the summer of 1714.
+Shortly thereafter, he gave Malmberg approval to rent a ship to transfer him to Sweden during the summer of 1714.
 In Lübeck, on 5 July, Malmberg signed a formal contract with Prussian skipper Christian Rötke.
 The escape plan was that Rötke and his crew would sail to Copenhagen under Prussian flag to deposit a cargo of firewood from Stralsund.
 The skipper would then visit Stenbock, smuggle him out of his home, and put him ashore on the Scanian coast.
 However, Stenbock sent a letter to Malmberg on 13 July calling off the project, as he thought the plan was too risky and unclear.
 On 27 July, he informed Malmberg that Marsvin Estate was patrolled at night by over three guards, and that the guards strip-searched all who went in or out of the building.
 On the same day, he wrote a letter to the city commandant Hans Christoph von Schönfeldt, in which he complained about the harsh surveillance and that, as a man of honor, he was unaccustomed to seek escape.
 At the same time, he helped his secretary Andreas Peter Wiingren to burn the drafts of all his letters and notes from the past six months, and with Poussin's help, he smuggled sensitive documents to Hamburg.